-A simple salad of wild purslane (verdolagas), tomatoes and feta is something I keep on hand, half prepped and ready to go pretty regularly during the late spring and early summer when purslane is in season.
+A wild purslane salad recipe (they're also known as verdolagas), tomatoes and feta.
+This is something I keep on hand ready to go pretty regularly during the late spring and early summer when purslane is in season.

 Purslane Salad with Tomatoes, Herbs and Feta Cheese

 - 1 4 quart pot for blanching

 - 1 fresh lemon for it's juice and zest

 - 3 Tablespoons high quaiity salad oil, or to taste such as extra virgin olive oil, or Smudes virgin sunflower oil